readthedocs/readthedocs.org/docs/guides/autobuild-docs-for-pull-requests.rst

 Features
 ========

-- **Build on Pull/Merge Request Event:** We create a ecternal version and trigger a build for that version when we receive pull/merge request open event from the webhook.
+- **Build on Pull/Merge Request Event:** We create an external version and trigger a build for that version when we receive pull/merge request open event from the webhook.
   We also trigger a new build when a new commit has been added to the Pull/Merge Request.